 - Open the Facebook Messenger on your Apple Watch and you should see that all messages are now fully loaded

 What a weird trick isn’t it; I’m unable to figure out how this help to fix the problem, but it did.
+It’s worth noting that most issues on your watch are fixable without having to do any serious work.

-Update both iOS and watchOS to latest Software Versions
+Update both iOS and watchOS

 If the above solution doesn’t work out for you, that means something is wrong with the software.
 Therefore, updating both your iPhone and Apple Watch to the latest firmware can potentially resolve the issue.